-Property taxes are expected to grow at a very low level historically.
-The assumed rate for FY2013-14 is 1%.
-Taxes imposed slowed to this rate in FY2012-13 and it is anticipated that they will remain in the range of no growth to very slow growth for the next few years or when employment and the housing market improve.
-The two reasons property tax revenues have declined are:
+Property taxes are expected to continue to grow at a low level.
+The assumed growth rate for FY2014-15 is 1%.
+Taxes imposed slowed to this rate in FY2012-13 and it is anticipated that the rate of growth will return to the capped 3% rate within a few years as the economy and housing market continue to improve.
+The factors that may slow a quicker return are:

-The college slowly grew the ending fund balance over nine years to just over $9.4 million at the end of fiscal year 2011-12.
+The college slowly grew the ending fund balance over nine years to just over $9.4 million at the end of fiscal year 2011-12 in order to save for unanticipated revenue shortfalls.
 The college’s target for the ending fund balance is ten to fifteen percent of expenditures.
-It is anticipated that portions of the 2011-12 fund balance will be used in both fiscal years 2012-13 and 2013-14 to help support the General Fund with the hope that the economy and resulting funding will rebound.
+Part of the 2011-12 fund balance was used in fiscal year 2012-13 and it is anticipated that additional amounts of fund balance will also be used in fiscal years 2013-14 and 2014-15 to help support the General Fund with the hope that the economy and resulting funding will rebound.